w3c/largest-contentful-paint/README.md

     const entries = list.getEntries();
     const entry = entries[entries.length - 1];
-    // Process entry as the latest LCP candidate let accurateLCP = false;
+    // Process entry as the latest LCP candidate
-    // Use renderTime if it is nonzero.
-In this case, LCP will be accurate. if (entry.renderTime) {
-      accurateLCP = true;
-      largestPaintTime = entry.renderTime;
-    }
-    // If not present, use loadTime.
-In this case, LCP will be less accurate. else {
+    // LCP is accurate when the renderTime is available.
-      // Try to avoid getting here by adding Timing-Allow-Origin headers! largestPaintTime = entry.loadTime;
+    // Try to avoid this being false by adding Timing-Allow-Origin headers! const accurateLCP = entry.renderTime ? true : false;
-    }
+    // Use startTime as the LCP timestamp.
+It will be renderTime if available, or loadTime otherwise. const largestPaintTime = entry.startTime;
     // Send the LCP information for processing.
 });
-po.observe({entryTypes: ['largest-contentful-paint']});
+po.observe({type: 'largest-contentful-paint', buffered: true});
 ```

 ### Alternatives explored